jkwoods/ExaFold/README.md

 Fast GPU-based protein folding simulations that run from only a protein sequence and set of restraints designed to fold the protein.

-**NOTE:** This is older code, currently kept for reference.
-Please see devel branch for most recent working implementation.

-Fast GPU-based protein folding simulations that run from only a protein sequence and set of restraints designed to fold the protein.

 **Pre-install**<br />
 If you do not have a suitable Python 3 installation, we recommend you use an Anaconda Python distribution.
 If you are installing on a cluster or HPC, you will likely need to specify a non-standard miniconda